-Losses incurred by the Fund cannot be allocated to Unitholders but may be deducted by the Fund in future years in accordance with the Trust Declaration and the Tax Act.
-In the event the Fund would otherwise be liable for tax on its net realized taxable capital gains for a taxation year, it will be entitled for such taxation year to reduce (or receive a refund in respect of) its liability for such tax by an amount determined under the Tax Act based on the redemption of Units of the Fund during the year (the "capital gains refund").
-In certain circumstances, the capital gains refund in a particular taxation year may not completely offset the Fund's tax liability for the taxation year arising in connection with the disposition of property on the redemption of Units.
+In the event a Fund would otherwise be liable for tax on its net realized taxable capital gains for a taxation year, it may be entitled for such taxation year to reduce (or receive a refund in respect of) all or a portion of its liability for such tax by an amount determined under the Tax Act based on the redemption of Units of the Funds during the year (the "capital gains refund").
+In certain circumstances, the capital gains refund in a particular taxation year may not completely offset one of the Funds' tax liability for the taxation year arising in connection with the disposition of property on the redemption of Units of the Funds.